rodynenko/gatsby-tracing/Readme.md

 SpanProcessor setups how Spans will be sent to the consuming service through Exporter.

 There are two basic options:
-  1. Batching (grouping together in one request, default value in SDK solution)
+  1. Batching (grouping together in several big requests, default value in SDK solution)
   2. Simple (send one by one)

-It is recommended to group spans to reduce impact on consuming service (like Jaeger server)
+It is recommended to group spans to reduce impact on consuming service (like Jaeger server).
 ```js
 const spanProcessor = new BatchSpanProcessor(exporter)
 ```